 If you have additional inquiries, you may submit them by email with the form at the bottom of this page.

 All applications must be submitted through the “Business Incentives Reporting and Building Materials Exemption Certification” area on the Illinois Department of Revenue’s (IDOR) website.

 The following groups have specific instructions:

-An applicant without a FEIN must go to the Department of Revenue’s (IDOR) secure website and enter his or her Social Security number.
-IDOR will provide an Applicant ID, which the applicant can bring to the Zone Administrator or High Impact Business project manager to complete the application.
+An applicant without a FEIN must go to the Illinois Department of Revenue’s (IDOR) secure website and enter his or her Social Security number.
+Illinois will provide an Applicant ID, which the applicant can bring to the Zone Administrator or High Impact Business project manager to complete the application.

 Certificates are valid for a maximum of two years however, they can be issued for a shorter period of time.
 For example: if the project is a short-term project expected to last six months, the certificate may be issued for a six month time frame.
 It does not need to encompass an entire two-year period.
 The exact expiration date of each certificate will vary and is based upon the expected project completion date provided at the time the application is submitted.

 No. The expiration date on the certificate is the date the certificate is no longer valid.